Skip to content

 The Taínos and their culture flourished until it was irrevocably interrupted by the arrival of Europeans on a mission of conquest.
 The ‘goodness’ of Taíno peoples was no deterrent to the ill-intent of the ‘lost and found,’ Italian led, Spanish delegation.
 Even as they described the Taínos as gentle, good, living as God would want us to, to serve their God, whom the Taínos realized was ‘Gold’, they disrupted this way of life with cruelty and hardships for their economic gain and social pleasures.
 As a final act they wrote a eulogy of the first Jamaicans.

-And even as we focused on this eulogy they initiated the story of Taíno extinction, which we, in our grief and ignorance, accepted and promulgated.
 The impacts have been that Jamaicans have not grown up with a strong knowledge of our prehistory.
 Many of us are not aware that a population of good and noble people was living on this Island before 1494 when Columbus arrived.
 We do not engage in any consistent way with the fact that these first peoples, who were first introduced to us as Arawaks, had a fulsome culture that gave them the responsibility to live in harmony with nature and the very important job of protecting the earth and all natural resources.

 Many indigenous groups of people have among their teachings, prophecies that speak to disruptions of their lives.
 For the Taíno People prophecies and stories had predicted the coming of the men who wore clothes who would dominate and kill.
 Later prophesies foretold that there would come a time when balance would be restored and relationships would be mended leading to the reunification and restoration of harmony among them and their relatives.
 We are in that time.